Last Updated on

 These gluten free, vegan hot cross buns are soft and fluffy: You’ve gotta try this healthy version of everyone’s favourite Easter treat!

-To me there is no food that screams Easter more than hot cross buns.
 When my family lived in Hungary we grew fond of ‘kalacs’.
-A sweet bread traditionally eaten at Easter (nowadays you can buy it year round) Here in Spain it’s ‘La Mona de Pascua’
+A sweet bread traditionally eaten at Easter (nowadays you can buy it year round) Now that we live in Spain it’s ‘La Mona de Pascua’ which is very similar to kalacs actually.
+But to me there is no food that screams Easter more than hot cross buns.

 Hot Cross Buns – A Good Friday tradition